Legislator, Educator, Mother, Candidate for Senate District 12.

 Elected in 2017, Delegate Debra Rodman was inspired to run by the simple idea that real people should have a voice in their government.
-She is an Associate Professor at Randolph-Macon college, and regularly use her academic expertise to serve as an expert witness in US Federal Court where she advocates for families and LGBT refugees fleeing violence.
+A Fulbright Scholar, she teaches Anthropology at Randolph-Macon College, and regularly uses her academic expertise to serve as an expert witness in US Federal Court where she advocates for families and LGBT refugees fleeing violence.

 Debra is a proud mom to two beautiful boys and the wife to Darryl Lowery, a Richmond native and member of the Lumbee tribe of North Carolina.